Using Lodash in Unqork

 Overview

-Put simply, Lodash is a Javascript library of functions.
+Put simply, Lodash Lodash is a JavaScript library that lets you perform functions for common programming tasks. is a Javascript JavaScript is an object-oriented computer programming language.
+It is most-commonly used for interactive effects in the browser. library of functions.
 You can use these functions to complete common tasks in Unqork.
 You'll write Lodash as a formula with parameters relative to the function you decide to use.
-For example, _.set is a Lodash function.
-This function accepts 3 parameters to set a new object value.
+For example, _.set is a Lodash function that accepts three parameters to set a new object value.

 Where to Use Lodash in Unqork

-Unqork allows you to use Lodash anywhere you can write a formula.
-For example, you can use Lodash in a Calculator component or a Decisions component.
+Unqork lets you use Lodash anywhere you write formulas.
+For example, you can use Lodash in a Calculator component or Decisions component.
 You can also use Lodash in any of the formula operators in a Data Workflow.

-For example, say you want to use a Calculator component to set key:value pairs in an object.
+Let's say you want to use a Calculator component to set key/value pairs in an object.
 You can use the _.set Lodash function from earlier to set the value and path of your object.
-To do this, you write the function as an output formula in your Calculator component.
+To do this, you'll write the function as an output formula in your Calculator component.

 Writing Lodash Functions

-Before you write your Lodash function, decide which function to use.
-To do that, visit the function library documentation here: https://lodash.com/docs/4.17.15.
+Before you write your Lodash function, determine which function to use by visiting the function library documentation here: https://lodash.com/docs/4.17.15.

-Here's a breakdown of how each part of the formula operates:
+Here's a breakdown of each part of the formula:

 Part of Formula Description